 Annual Property Taxes: $466K

-Tenants: Northern Metals, Morton Salt (Northern Metal sublease), Hawkins, Aggregate Industries, Lafarge, Flint Hills Resource Asphalt, Westway Feed and Cemstone.
+Tenants: Northern Metals, Morton Salt, Hawkins, Aggregate Industries, B3/Altus Materials, Flint Hills Resource Asphalt, Westway Feed, and Cemstone.

 Barge Terminal Two

-Barge Terminal Two on the river’s south bank under the Lafayette Bridge.
+Barge Terminal Two can be found on the river’s south bank under the Lafayette Bridge.

 Size: 3 acres